-Fast forward 2020, and now touchscreen infotainment system is a quintessential feature of almost every passenger car sold globally.
+Fast forward 2021, and now touchscreen infotainment system is a quintessential feature of almost every passenger car sold globally.

 This is also the reason why Smartphone connectivity using CarPlay or Android Auto is becoming a default feature in most cars.
 These features allow users to have the same interface with their cars as their phone, allowing higher degree of personalization.

 Among the lower B&C segment vehicles, infotainment from VW Golf and BYD Song Pro standout.
 BYD has one of the best voice recognition tech whereas Golf`s infotainment looks very premium for the segment.